cycscarlos/cycscarlos/README.md

-            "I have been hired by more than 40 companies and corporations to give them support and consulting in developing and implementing of complex technical projects in the computing sciences, networking,and electronics security systems areas.
+            "I have been hired by more than 40 companies and corporations to give them support and consulting in developing and implementing of complex technical projects in the computing sciences, networking, and electronics security systems engineering areas.

             I worked for over 25 years as a system programmer, and specialist for IBM's mainframe computers technologies.
 After that phase ended, I specialized in